Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

-In particular, the significant effect on blood sugar makes sucralose probably the worse option than stevia when it comes to weight loss.
+In particular, the significant effect on blood sugar makes sucralose probably the worse option than stevia regarding weight loss.

-Nevertheless, stevia also has significant drawbacks and is by no means the holy grail of sweeteners.
+Nevertheless, stevia also has significant drawbacks and is not the holy grail of sweeteners.

 For example, stevia is just as harmful to the intestinal flora as sucralose or aspartame (Ruiz-Ojeda und Plaza-Díaz 20199).

-Although the U.S. Food and Drug Administration had already granted full approval to sucralose in 1999, its consumption is still not harmless (FDA 201810).
+Although the U.S. Food and Drug Administration approved sucralose in 1999, its consumption is still not harmless (FDA 201810).

-Doubts about the sweetener are based, among other things, on the fact that it does not pass through the human body unaffected after all.
+Doubts about the sweetener are based, among other things, on the fact that it does not pass through the human body unaffected.

 According to a toxicology study, not only are parts of sucralose metabolized, but blood glucose, insulin, and GLP-1 levels are also affected (Schiffman et al. 201311).

 In summary, there are a few good reasons why you should avoid sucralose not only on a ketogenic diet but in general: